Haoqiu-Yan/PerceptiveAgent/README.md

 ### Training

-Run the following command to train a speech captioner.
-You can update `llama_model` in `configs/capsp_train_gpt2.yaml` by downloading the pretrained Vicuna weights, according to the [instruction](https://github.com/magic-research/bubogpt/blob/main/PrepareVicuna.md) in [BuboGPT](https://github.com/magic-research/bubogpt/blob/main/README.md#models).
+To update `llama_model` in `configs/capsp_train_gpt2.yaml`, you can download the pretrained Vicuna weights, according to the [instruction](https://github.com/magic-research/bubogpt/blob/main/PrepareVicuna.md) in [BuboGPT](https://github.com/magic-research/bubogpt/blob/main/README.md#models).

+To update `ABSOLUTE_PATH_OF_bubogpt_7b` in `configs/capsp_infer.yaml`, you can download the pretrained bubogpt_7b from the [link](https://huggingface.co/magicr/BuboGPT-ckpt/resolve/main/bubogpt_7b.pth).

+Then, run the following command to train a speech captioner.

 `bash scripts/captioner_train.sh ${CUDA_ID} ${CUDA_NUM}`